-- Following the completion of each semester, grade level course completion rates will be calculated for courses required for graduation and shared with staff. - These bi- annual course completion rates are monitored and compared with previous years rates with a focus on improvement & intervention when needed.
+• Following the completion of each semester, grade level course completion rates will be calculated for courses required for graduation and shared with staff.
+These bi- annual course completion rates are monitored and compared with previous years rates to possibly trigger a deeper dive into the data, with a focus on improvement & intervention when necessary.